SherG/cool-iron/blog/ai-content-developments.md

 As we mentioned in our last article, the hype surrounding ChatGPT's release was intense.
 This was particularly notable in content/marketing applications.
 Social media was filled with influencers claiming you could get rich quick by having AI write all your articles and video scripts.

+As I noted elsewhere, if everyone, even your pet parrot, can peck a button and get an insta-article, why would the marketplace value it?

-Prominent SEO pros reacted to ChatGPT with gloomy warnings on the future of the profession.
+Nevertheless, prominent SEO pros reacted to ChatGPT with gloomy warnings on the future of the profession.

-SEO specialists amplified the mania by writing articles cataloging everything ChatGPT could do.
-For example, it could generate sitemaps, robots.txt files, and schema markup.
+SEO experts amplified the mania by writing articles cataloging everything ChatGPT could do.
+For example, it could sort and categorize keywords and generate sitemaps, robots.txt files, and schema markup.
 Yes, but who does that by hand anymore anyway?

 Case in point: For years we've had tools that could not only generate schema but insert the code in exactly the right place with zero errors.
+And regarding keyword research, every marketing professional already has a software tool like Semrush (founded in 2008) or Ahrefs (founded in 2011).

 Next, top SEO publications heralded every marketing/SEO app in the ChatGPT marketplace.
 That's a clever tactic for ranking high for "ChatGPT apps" but these advertorials have low information value.